jonbaldie/InstantLaTeX/README.md

 A fun site I whipped up - it allows you to type in LaTeX and TeX and see it instantly rendered.

-Anyone who has used LaTeX/TeX knows that it can be a right pain to recompile your documents every time you make a change in your source.
+Anyone who has used LaTeX/TeX knows that it can be a right pain to recompile your documents every time just to preview a small change in your source.

 So this tool lets you preview your mathematics instantly and easily.